 Once the battery is out of the socket, it is just a matter of replacing it with a shiny new CR2032 3 volts battery.

 You can also test your old battery with a multimeter to check if its voltage level is significantly lower than 3 volts.

 Do Not Cheap Out on the Battery Brand

-It is highly advisable that you do not go for the basic CR2032 brands.
-Not only do the generic batteries have a lower life, they are also prone to heat damage.
+It would be best if you go for the essential CR2032 brands.
+Not only do the generic batteries have a lower life, but they are also prone to heat damage.

-Hence, I would always advice to choose a battery from the respectable brands such as Duracell, Energizer, Panasonic etc.
+Hence, I would always advise choosing a battery from respectable brands such as Duracell, Energizer, Panasonic, etc.